3llomi/CircularStatusView/README.md

 # CircularStatusView
-A Simple View that will draw portions of a Circle depending on a number , just like WhatsApp
+A Simple View that draws portions of a Circle depending on a number , just like what WhatsApp has done for Status

 ## Demo